 The cause of autism is not clear, but we do know that it is not due to bad parenting or the effects of immunisation.
 Recent research suggests that genetic factors do appear to be involved (with twin studies demonstrating heritability rates as high as 90%), but we are only in the early stages of understanding the genetics of autism.
 A single genetic factor is unlikely to explain all (or perhaps any) instances of autism.
 While environmental factors have been investigated (e.g., mercury), again there is no conclusive evidence and further research is needed.

 There are currently no established medical treatments that target the core symptoms of autism.
-Nonetheless, medications are sometime used for associated features including depression, anxiety, and behavioural problems.
+Nonetheless, medications are sometimes used for associated features including depression, anxiety and behavioural problems.